Aaron Glenn: College

 Glenn originally signed his letter of intent to play college football for the Purdue Boilermakers in 1990.

 Glenn first attended Navarro College in Corsicana, Texas, where as a sophomore, he won all-conference and junior college All-America honors, after posting two interceptions, 60 tackles, and 15 pass deflections.

-Glenn then transferred to Texas A&M University, where he played for the Texas A&M Aggies football team in 1992 and 1993.
+Glenn then transferred to Texas A&M University, where he played for the Aggies in 1992 and 1993.
 As a junior in 1992, he was the Southwest Conference (SWC) Newcomer of the Year and a first-team All-Southwest Conference selection.

 As a senior in 1993, he registered 27 tackles, 13 passes defensed and led the nation with a 19.2-yard punt return average, while receiving first-team All-SWC and a consensus first-team All-American honors.

 In 2000, he was inducted into the Texas A&M Sports Hall of Fame.

 National Football League

 New York Jets

-Glenn was selected by the New York Jets in the first round (12th overall) of the 1994 NFL Draft.
+The New York Jets selected Glenn in the first round (12th overall) of the 1994 NFL draft.